Unprecedented Multipoint Observation of Spatially Varying ICME Turbulence of Different Ages during October 2024 Extreme Solar Storm at 1 AU: Introduction

 \section{Introduction}

 Turbulence is a fundamental phenomenon in hydrodynamic and MHD systems that governs the transport, dissipation, and energy transfer across a wide range of spatial and temporal scales.
 It arises naturally and refers to the fluid's chaotic, irregular, multiscale motion.
 A defining feature of turbulence is the cascade of energy injected at large scales towards progressively smaller scales through non-linear interactions.
 In magnetized plasma, turbulence is more complex than in a neutral fluid due to the coupling between electromagnetic fields and particle dynamics.
 From laboratory plasmas to interplanetary \citep{bruno2013solar, Bruno_2016} and astrophysical plasmas \citep{Elmegreen_2004}, turbulence plays a central role in various processes, such as the heating and acceleration of charged particles \citep{Yordanova_2021, Chandran_2013}, momentum transfer, and mixing.
-Kolmogorov described the energy cascade in the inertial subrange (the scale between energy-injection and dissipation range) of neutral fluids, where neither external forcing nor viscous dissipation directly influences the dynamics \citep{frisch1995turbulence}.
-It was assumed that the statistical properties of turbulence are determined solely by the rate of energy dissipation per unit mass and display a power-law behaviour for the energy spectrum as a function of wavenumber k: $E(k) \propto k^{-5/3}$, where $E(k)$ is spectral energy density.
+Kolmogorov described the energy cascade in the inertial range (the scale between energy-injection and dissipation range) of neutral fluids, where neither external forcing nor viscous dissipation directly influences the dynamics \citep{frisch1995turbulence}.
+It was assumed that the statistical properties of turbulence are determined solely by the rate of energy dissipation per unit mass and display a power-law behavior for the energy spectrum as a function of wavenumber k: $E(k) \propto k^{-5/3}$, where $E(k)$ is spectral energy density.
 In 1965, Kraichnan \citep{kraichnan1965inertial} proposed a model of MHD turbulence, highlighting that energy transfer is governed by interactions between counterpropagating Alfvén waves along the magnetic field, which slow down the nonlinear cascade and extend the characteristic timescale from the eddy turnover time to the longer Alfvén crossing time, resulting in a slightly shallower energy spectrum.
 The expression for the power law in the Iroshnikov-Kraichnan \citep{kraichnan1965inertial, iroshnikov1964turbulence} theory is given by $E(k) \propto k^{-3/2}$.
 The high Reynolds number of the solar wind compared to that of ordinary fluids suggests that dissipation occurs through waves and instabilities rather than through viscosity.
-At the same time, the presence of a magnetic field introduces anisotropy, causing the turbulent eddy to manifest as Alfvén waves \citep{Alfven1942}. \\ The solar wind, a continuous flow of plasma from the Sun, is a collisionless and turbulent medium.
-It exhibits varying degrees of turbulence and distinct power-law trends at different scales \citep{bruno2013solar, telloni2016linking}.
-A detailed understanding of solar wind turbulence can be found in \cite{Bruno_2016}.
-In addition to the continuous solar wind, the Sun also ejects large-scale plasma bubbles containing magnetic fields, known as coronal mass ejections (CMEs).
-The interplanetary counterpart of a coronal mass ejection is known as an interplanetary coronal mass ejection (ICME, \cite{kilpua2017coronal}).
-ICMEs constitute the most consequential large-scale transients in the heliosphere and are the principal drivers of heliospheric plasma variabilities and intense planetary geomagnetic disturbances \citep{Gopalswamy_2007}.
-ICMEs, often supersonic and superalfv\'enic, generate shock waves in front, characterized by abrupt enhancements in magnetic field, solar wind velocity, plasma density, and temperature \citep{gosling1973anomalously}.
-Between the shock and the ejected coronal mass, the solar wind is highly compressed, forming the ICME sheath, which exhibits rapid variations in the interplanetary magnetic field (IMF) and elevated plasma density and temperature.
-The ejected coronal mass is the large-scale, coherent magnetic flux rope called magnetic cloud(MC) exhibiting enhanced magnetic field strength compared to the solar wind background \citep{burlaga1981magnetic}, rotation of magnetic field components \citep{klein1982interplanetary}, reduced proton temperature, and plasma beta (ratio between thermal and magnetic pressure, \cite{Nieves_Chinchilla_2018}). \\
+At the same time, the presence of a magnetic field introduces anisotropy, causing the turbulent eddy to manifest as Alfvén waves \citep{Alfven1942}. \\